becauro/readpe/readme.md

 ## Library Local

-Once one library is compiled, the Operation System local where must to be moved this library for depends on Operation System used to compiling.
+Once one library is compiled, the place to move libraries depends on Operation System used to compiling.

 ### for Windows